|

 Left

-to Right - Back Row - Roger Creswell, Doug Wilcox, Mike Cherry, Roger Thomas,
+to Right - Back Row - Roger Cresswell, Doug Wilcox, Mike Geary, Roger Thomas,

 Pook, Graham Horder, Tony Ware Front

-Row - Black Robertson, Ian Clark, John Mazurk, Barrty Chalkley, Dave Archbold,
+Row - Black Robertson, Ian Clark, John Mazurk, Barry Chalkley, Dave Archbold,

 Chel Hibbert, Alan